felgueres/industrials/README.md

-# Reverse engineering American industrials from a materials perspective
+# American industrials from a materials perspective

 ## Background
 The goal is to look at American Industrials and build an understanding as a system.
 The initial bounderies will be its input feeds; raw materials.
 If reducing the cost of manufacturing asymptotically approaches the cost of raw materials plus licensing intellectual property (Elon's), this is good place to start.